RFoxtea/rvmark-engine/README.md

 # rvmark

-An tree-based hypertext framework for tree-shaped documents, with a custom markup language and static site generator.
+An tree-based hypertext framework with a custom markup language and static site generator.
 Each `.rvmark` file compiles to a HTML page with graceful degradation.

 This repository is the **rvmark engine** -- the language, static site generator, and runtime.